|Nutrition Facts (per serving)|

-Reheat the oil to 375 F/190 C and cook the chips until golden and crisp, 5 to 8 minutes.
+Reheat the oil to 375 F/190 C and fry the chips once more until golden and crisp, 5 to 8 minutes.

 - Choosing the right type of potato is important to get a good chip.
 A starchy potato is best as it has a soft, dry texture, making it good for chips.
 Look for King Edward, Maris Piper, Romano, Désirée, or russet potatoes.

 - You can use beef fat or good vegetable oil for frying chips.
 If you prefer a traditional flavor, you can use lard.
 Beef fat or lard produces a full-flavored chip and, if cooked properly, the chip will be crisp and brown on the outside and soft within.
 Chips cooked with vegetable oils do create a similar chip (and have less cholesterol) but have less flavor.